-The Pension Fund liability shown in the Balance Sheet as at 31 March 2021 stands at £60,008k compared with £44,874k the previous year.
+The Pension Fund liability shown in the Balance Sheet as at 31 March 2022 stands at £47,186k compared with £60,008k the previous year.
 This represents the liability to the Norfolk Pension Fund.
-This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2021.
+This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position as at 31 March 2022.

-The IAS 19 Balance Sheet position for the Council has worsened considerably in 2020-21 and the IAS 19 pension deficit is larger in monetary terms at 31 March 2021.
-Investment returns were higher than expected compared to last years assumptions which has led to a positive return on assets.
-However this is more than offset by a significant increase in liabilities resulting from the real discount rate falling compared to last years assumptions (a combination of a lower discount rate assumption and significantly higher CPI assumption).
+The IAS 19 Balance Sheet position for the Council has improved considerably in 2021-22 and the IAS 19 pension deficit is smaller in monetary terms at 31 March 2022.
+Investment returns were higher than expected compared to last year's accounting assumptions which has led to a positive return on assets.
+In addition, liabilities have reduced as a result of changes to financial and demographic assumptions compared to last year's assumptions (a combination of a higher discount rate assumption and higher CPI assumption).
 This liability also includes the estimated impact of the Guaranteed Minimum Pension (GMP) indexation and the recent McCloud legal ruling.
 The actuary uses a set of demographic assumptions that are consistent with those used for the Norfolk Pension Fund.
 These are highlighted in note 7.